PelionIoT/nanostack-border-router/README.md

 * [STM Spirit1](https://github.com/ARMmbed/stm-spirit1-rf-driver).

-The backhaul is either SLIP or Ethernet.
+The backhaul is either SLIP, Ethernet or Cellular.
 For Ethernet either an Mbed OS "EMAC" driver can be used, or a native Nanostack driver.
 Currently, native Nanostack drivers exists for the following backhauls:

 * [K64F Ethernet](https://github.com/ARMmbed/sal-nanostack-driver-k64f-eth).
 * [SLIP driver](https://github.com/ARMmbed/sal-stack-nanostack-slip).